David A. Kenny

 Multicollinearity

-If two predictors are highly correlated or if one predictor has a large multiple correlation with the other predictors, there is said to be multicollinearity.
 With perfect multicollinearity (correlations of plus or minus one), estimation of regression coefficients is impossible.
-Multicollinearity results in large standard errors for coefficients and so a statistically significant regression coefficient is difficult (power is low).
+Multicollinearity results in large standard errors for coefficient, and so a statistically significant regression coefficient is difficult (power is low).

 Example

-Weight = 50 + 25(Gender) + 3(Age) + Error
+Weight = 12 + 22(Gender) + 3(Age) + Error

-We interpret the coefficients as follows:
+We interpret the unstandardized coefficients as follows:

-intercept: the predicted weight for people who are zero years of age and half way between male and female
+intercept: the predicted weight for people who are zero years of age and half way between male and female is 12 pounds

 age: a difference of one year in age results in a difference of 3 pounds

-Go to the next page.
+Go to the next SEM page.

-Go to the SEM page.
+Go to the main SEM page.